Our Science Flow Chart outlines key aspects of Science teaching and learning in KS1 and KS2 at Aspin Park Academy.

 Key stage 1

-The principal focus of science teaching in key stage 1 is to enable pupils to experience and observe phenomena, looking more closely at the natural and humanly constructed world around them.
+The principle focus of science teaching in key stage 1 is to enable pupils to experience and observe phenomena, looking more closely at the natural and humanly constructed world around them.
 Most of the learning about science will be done through the use of first-hand practical experiences, but there will also be some use of appropriate secondary sources, such as books, photographs and videos.

 Key stage 2

-The principal focus of science teaching in lower key stage 2 is to enable pupils to broaden their scientific view of the world around them.
+The principle focus of science teaching in lower key stage 2 is to enable pupils to broaden their scientific view of the world around them.
 They will do this through exploring, talking about, testing and developing ideas about everyday phenomena and the relationships between living things and familiar environments, and by beginning to develop their ideas about functions, relationships and interactions.

-The principal focus of science teaching in upper key stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
+The principle focus of science teaching in upper key stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
 They will do this through exploring and talking about their ideas; asking their own questions about scientific phenomena; and analysing functions, relationships and interactions more systematically.

 What is the impact?